asteroidlordfr/Chroma/README.md

 ## ⚠️ Disclaimer

 **Chroma is NOT responsible for any punishments incurred while using this script.**
+**This script is made open-source as a way to educate others on how these are made.**
 You are responsible for using our script in a fair and responsible manner.

 Chroma is licensed under the **GNU General Public License v3.0** - you are free to modify, distribute, and use this code, provided you follow the license terms.